firesidefiction/firesidefiction.github.io/_posts/issues/10-FQ-AUTUMN-2020/issue-85/2020-11-03-body-remember.md

 But the child’s bones don’t speak English, and they have no use for his adult devices.
 It’s a child, and it doesn’t want to be a story, an excavation, ancient.
 A child wants a body, to be alive.
 There will be time for regret when you run, it tells him.
 Time to make things as complicated as you need them to be, but only if you run.

 It’s untrue.
-Jun know that it’s untrue.
+Jun knows that it’s untrue.
 They will always be dead.
 He will always be himself.
 But this is a child, and it doesn’t need the truth from him.
 A child has a right to fear.
 He holds these bones and turns, and he follows the sound of the sea.